All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ozempic belongs to a class of medications called GLP-1 receptor agonists.
 These drugs mimic a natural hormone your body produces after eating.
 For people with type 2 diabetes, this mechanism offers several important benefits.

-When you inject Ozempic once weekly, it stimulates insulin production in response to elevated blood sugar.
+When you inject Ozempic once weekly, it stimulates insulin production in response to improved blood sugar.
 At the same time, it reduces the amount of glucagon your body releases, which helps prevent blood sugar spikes after meals.

 Many of our patients with type 2 diabetes report more stable glucose readings within the first few weeks of treatment.
 The medication works around the clock between injections, providing consistent blood sugar management that many oral medications struggle to achieve.